wp-plugins/simple-testimonials/readme.txt

 1. If you forgot how to use the testimonial plugin at any time, I've placed a 1 page user manual directly into the testimonial section of your admin area.
 You're welcome! :)

 == Changelog ==

+= 0.0.5 =
+* Minor fix to div structures when an attribution is not supplied.

 = 0.0.4 =
 * Added an optional character limit to testimonials outputted with a widget